 - Physical fatigue: This refers to one’s inability to physically function at normal capacity.
 It could mean struggling to hold a coffee cup or walk across the room, or it could mean being completely incapable of getting out of bed in the morning despite having full use of one’s arms and legs.
 People with physical fatigue describe it as feeling like they’ve just run a marathon, they are walking through deep water or quicksand, or their limbs are made of lead.

 - Mental fatigue: These problems of tiredness are more commonly referred to as cognitive dysfunction (among people with MS, the term "cognitive fog" is a popular description).
 Mental fatigue occurs when problems arise with concentration, focus, comprehension, or alertness, and executive functions like decision-making or judgment become impaired.
 Speech and memory may also be affected.

 - Emotional fatigue: Sometimes a combination of physical and mental fatigue can lead to an additional problem with regulating one’s moods.
 It makes sense – feeling unable to perform the ordinary tasks of daily life can lead to frustration, anger, depression, anxiety, and other swings in mood.

 Fatigue is related to many medical conditions as well as to their treatments.
 While MS can be a clear cause of fatigue, it may not be the only one.
 A person with MS may also have other diseases and disorders that cause fatigue, which makes it important to pay attention to your symptoms.1,4

 Why should we know the difference between sleepiness and fatigue?

-As you already know from first-hand experience as an MSer, being clear with your specialists regarding the nature of your symptoms is crucial for accurately identifying and treating your symptoms.
+As you already know from first-hand experience as a person with MS, being clear with your specialists regarding the nature of your symptoms is key for accurately identifying and treating your symptoms.

 Or, they could simply be the result of being “sick and tired of being sick and tired.”